YOU ARE ONLY THREE STEPS AWAY YOUR NEW HAIR

 Sit upright, move slowly, and keep the recipient area away from direct pressure.
 If the grafts are in the front, do not bend forward suddenly into the dashboard or door frame.
 If the grafts extend into the crown, be careful with the headrest.
 A soft neck pillow can help some patients, but it should support the neck without pressing the grafted area.

 The first 10 to 14 days are the main protection period.
-During this time, rubbing, scratching, pressure, and sudden impact matter more than most patients realize.
+During this time, rubbing, scratching, pressure, and sudden impact matter more than many people realize.
 If a car headrest, hoodie, pillow, towel, or hat touches the grafts repeatedly, it can become a source of friction even if it does not feel dramatic.

-For that reason, the guide on touching grafts after a hair transplant is relevant to car travel.
+For that reason, car travel is also about contact control.
 Many early worries come from ordinary contact, not from the transplant failing by itself.

 I am more cautious with motorcycles, scooters, and bicycles than with a normal car.
 They require balance, faster reactions, more exposure to wind and dust, and often a helmet or tight head covering.
 Those details matter after a hair transplant.

 A helmet can press or rub the recipient area, especially if grafts are near the front or crown.
 Even if the helmet does not feel painful, repeated pressure and movement are not useful during the early graft protection period.
-The same logic applies to tight caps, which is why the timing of a hat after a hair transplant should be handled carefully.
+Tight caps create a smaller version of the same problem, so the timing of a hat after a hair transplant should be handled carefully.

 A motorcycle, scooter, or bicycle should not be the first return to normal activity.
 If transport is needed soon after surgery, a planned car transfer is safer.
 Save anything that needs a helmet, balance, or sudden road reactions until the scalp is more settled and your clinic has cleared the timing for your own case.